History of the St. Andrews Society in the Inland Northwest

 History - Origins of the St. Andrews Society of the Inland NW:

-In 1936, John “Scotty” Cameron spearheaded an effort on the part of many Scots in the Inland Empire to sponsor an all-Scottish picnic at Kellogg, Idaho.
-Many folk from Washington, Idaho, and Canada traveled by buses and cars to gather with their friends.
+In 1936, John “Scotty” Cameron spearheaded an effort by many Scots in the Inland Empire to sponsor an all-Scottish picnic at Kellogg, Idaho.
+Many folks from Washington, Idaho, and Canada traveled by bus and cars to gather with their friends.

 Out of this effort was born the Scottish Picnic Association, which annually sponsored a large picnic on the last Sunday of July.
 The perfect setting for this much-anticipated event was Lake Coeur d’Alene City Park.
-Piping, dancing, singing and talks on things Scottish were the order of the day for the hundreds who attended.
+Piping, dancing, singing, and talking about things Scottish were the order of the day for the hundreds who attended.

 Following the gathering of 1955, a number of the Scots in the Scottish Picnic Association decided to organize a St. Andrews Society in this area.